alphagov/govuk-design-system/src/patterns/create-accounts/index.md

 ### Avoid using security measures such as CAPTCHAs

-CAPTCHAs (Completely Automated Public Turing Test to Tell Computers and Humans Apart) and similar tests require users to recognise words or pictures.
+<abbr title="Completely Automated Public Turing Test to Tell Computers and Humans Apart">CAPTCHAs</abbr> and similar tests require users to recognise words or pictures.

 These are tests of cognitive function, which might be difficult for some users.
 Users can also struggle to recognise specific words or pictures due to differences in culture and locale.